gagvirus/an-archer-game/ROADMAP.md

 ### Menus / Settings/ Meta

-- Stats Screen Improvements
-  - Display list of affected stats
-    - For each stat, display their respective "child attribute"
-      - For each "child attribute", display the affected attribute
 - Scoring
   - On enemy kill add some score
   - Display the score on top-right corner